How to call C functions from OCaml

 Here you can notice that the constructor of variants with arguments can

-be handled with the macro Tag_val(v)
+be handled with the macro Tag_val(v).
+Also be careful with

 the numbers to switch on, scalars and blocks are numbered separately as